caseydailey/angular-todo/README.md

 # angular-todo

 This project is presented as an epic code-along toward the end of the front-end course at NSS.
-It's purpose is to introduce, crash-course style a basic mvc-style angularJS CRUD app.
+It's purpose is to introduce, crash-course style a basic mvc-style angularJS CRUD app which uses Firebase to persist user created data.

 As a user, you can: